 Goal setting is possible in all areas of life: Maybe you've been dreaming of getting promoted at work for a long time?
-Or you want to turn your passion into a profession and fulfill your dream of self-employment?
+Or do you want to turn your passion into a career and fulfill your dream of self-employment?
 Whatever it may be: Goals spur you on to top performance.
-They help you to lead the self-determined life you want.
+They help you to achieve the self-determined life that you desire.

 There are three types of targets:

 Process goals are concrete actions that can be taken.
 For example, if you plan to study two hours a day for your degree, this is a process goal.

 Performance goals focus on a measurable outcome that matches your own ideals.
 If you aim to achieve at least 80 % on an exam, this is your personal performance target.

 Outcome goals are the most difficult to achieve because they are easily influenced by external factors.
 Typical outcome goals are, for example, the achievement of a desired professional position.

 Goals are as individual as the people who pursue them.
 What you call your life's dream may be completely irrelevant to someone else.
 The same is true in reverse, of course.
 Basically, there is no right or wrong with goals.
 You should not let yourself be distracted and act freely according to your convictions.